stencila/stencila/docs/reference/formats/markdown.md

 The `MarkdownCodec` derive macro has a `#[markdown(...)]` helper attribute which can be used to specify options for how the `to_markdown` method is derived for a type:

-- `format`: A string, compatible with the [`format!` macro](https://doc.rust-lang.org/std/macro.format.html), which specifies how a node will be represented in Markdown
+- `template`: A string, compatible with the Rust [`format!` macro](https://doc.rust-lang.org/std/macro.format.html), which specifies how a node will be represented in Markdown

-- `escape`: A character that should be escaped (with a single backslash) prior to formatting
+- `escape`: A character that should be escaped (with a single backslash) prior to applying the template

 - `special`: A boolean specifying whether a special, manually written function should be used for encoding the type to Markdown.
 If this is `true` then the type must implement a function named `to_markdown_special` with the same signature as the `to_markdown` method.